 Nintendo’s re-invented the fantasy kingdom of Hyrule plenty of times over the history of its iconic game franchise.
-Sure, you’re always playing as a plucky boy hero named Link with a familiar set of races, allies and enemies.
+Sure, you’re always playing as a plucky boy hero named Link with a familiar set of races, allies, and enemies.
 But the world has come to feel mutable, like it’s kinda sorta just reincarnated from entry to entry.
-Zelda games have bounced players back and forth from past to present, light and dark in endearingly clever ways, and Link, Zelda and Ganon have been reincarnated so many times that it’s hard to keep track of, even if you use the official timelines.
+Zelda games have bounced players back and forth from past to present, light and dark in endearingly clever ways and Link, Zelda, and Ganon have been reincarnated so many times that it’s hard to keep track of, even if you use the official timelines.
 No matter what, Hyrule will be a place where Nintendo fans can romp through best-in-class adventures.

 Half-Life 2‘s City 17

 An Eastern European city ruled by alien conquerors, the setting of both of Valve’s Half-Life 2 episodes feels like a place slowly being squeezed of its humanity.
 The dystopian oppression in City 17 is memorable because there’s a thread of personal familiarity and dark humour running through it.
-Mostly, City 17 shines as a possibility arena sketched out in the negative space of all the things you can’t do; the fact that you can’t live freely inside of it makes you want to mess things up even more.
+Mostly, City 17 shines as a possibility arena sketched out in the negative space of all the things you can’t do; the fact that you can’t live freely inside of it makes you want to fuck shit up even more.

 Lordran from Dark Souls

 Death is an incredibly inescapable fact of life in From Software’s Dark Souls games.
-In the notoriously difficult franchise, it isn’t just that every dead body in the world of Lordran has a story, it’s also the fact that they might have belonged to another real-world human player that magnifies the drama.
+In the notoriously difficult franchise, it’s not just that every dead body in the world of Lordran has a story, it’s also the fact that they might have belonged to another real-world human player that magnifies the drama.
 Some adventurer just like you faced off the games’ ultra-tough enemies and suffered an ignominious end, leaving a cryptic note that could help or hurt your chances of survival.
 Hell, they might even invade your game to give you added grief.
 Truly no game series has ever offered as much sado-masochism as this one.

 Thedas from Dragon Age

 BioWare’s high fantasy universe grew in scale with every entry in the Dragon Age franchise.
-(Yes, even the recycled environments of Dragon Age 2 gave you a load of new people to meet and adventures to have.)
+(Yes, even the recycled environments of Dragon Age 2 gave you loads of new people to meet and adventures to have.)
 By the time the dev studio delivered Dragon Age Inquisition, they’d made a game so giant that players had to be told that they should leave the game’s first playable environment.
 A game this big and particulate multiplied the inherent responsibility built into BioWare’s trademark sliding morality scale: You carried the fate of all of Thedas’ many groups of people on your shoulders.
 It’d take a real jerk to not care about screwing the lives of so many beings.

 The Continent from The Witcher 3

 One of modern video games’ most towering achievements, The Witcher 3 is the kind of game where you’re better off not knowing the scope of what awaits.
 Suffice it to say, when you control mystically powered hero Geralt in CD Projekt Red’s opus, you’ll be doing everything from finding lost frying pans to solving murders to acting in a play.
-You’ll be stunned by the level of variety and depth of execution on your first playthrough.
+You’ll get stunned by the level of variety and depth of execution on your first playthrough.
 The Witcher 3 is the kind of game you could play for hours every day for weeks at a time… in a good way.
-When you go back to Geralt’s adventures again, it will be a little like going to an entire library full of books that you already know and love.
+When you go back to Geralt’s adventures again, it’ll be a little like going to an entire library full of books that you already know and love.